1999 National League Division Series: Game 1

 The Arizona Diamondbacks won the National League Western Division in the franchise's second year.
 They were managed by Buck Showalter and finished the season with 100 wins.
 The New York Mets clinched the Wild Card in a one-game winner-take-all playoff against the Cincinnati Reds and qualified for the playoffs for the first time since losing the 1988 National League Championship Series against the Los Angeles Dodgers.

 Masato Yoshii faced Randy Johnson in Game 1.
 Edgardo Alfonzo got the scoring started for the Mets in the top of the first with a one-out home run.
 Then a two-run home run by John Olerud after a walk made it 3–0 Mets in the third.
 Jay Bell's sacrifice fly after a one-out triple made it 3–1 in the bottom of the third, but Rey Ordóñez's sacrifice bunt with runners on first and third made it 4–1 Mets in the fourth.
 Erubiel Durazo's home run made it 4–2 in the bottom of the fourth.
-Then a two-run home run by Luis Gonzalez tied the game at four.
+Then a two-run home run by Luis Gonzalez tied the game at four and ended Yoshii's night.
 The game remained tied into the ninth inning.
 A controversial move by manager Showalter allowed Johnson to stay in the game.
 Two singles and a walk loaded the bases and knocked Johnson out of the game.
+He was relieved by Bobby Chouinard.
 After the second out, Alfonzo hit a grand slam to put the Mets out in front 8–4.
 Armando Benítez shut the D'Backs down 1–2–3 in the bottom half to finish the game.